jordan841220/visiumHDResDeconv/README.md

 <br>

+## NOTES
 However, in practice each method alone may fail to identify all problematic high-resolution spots.
 Therefore, we recommend taking the **union** of the barcodes identified by both approaches - these barcodes represent the spots to consider filtering in the high-resolution dataset.
+Furthermore, since the structure of output and format matters, we recommend using the output of spaceranger v3.1.3.

 # DEPENDENCIES
 The package imports the following R packages: